 Between 1760 and 1764, the inn had to make way for a five-story apartment block.
 In 1856, the “Niederösterreichische Eskomptegesellschaft”, founded in 1853, bought the building and subsequently joined it to the building next door at Freyung 9, bought in 1871.
 In 1914, this building complex was taken over by the “Österreichische Creditanstalt für Handel und Gewerbe”, demolished and replaced by the present building.
 After the collapse of the “Österreichische Creditanstalt für Handel und Gewerbe”, the building changed owners several times.
 In 1968 it was bought by the “Österreichische Länderbank”, which became “Bank Austria” in 1990.
 The current owner is “Renngasse 2 Immobilien GmbH” (a real estate company), a member of the Signa Group.

 On entering the building that houses the Constitutional Court, an elegant staircase leads up to the first floor, where the rooms have been preserved in their original state and are now listed as a historical monument.
 The offices of the president and the vice-president, as well as the main courtroom, in which the Constitutional Court holds is public hearings, are located on this floor.
 A meeting room for the members of the Constitutional Court is also accommodated there.
 In the foyer of the courtroom, the president’s press briefings are held at regular intervals.

 The judges, the clerks of the Court and the administrative staff have their offices on the upper floors.
-The library and an event centre equipped for conferences and public functions are located on the fifth floor.
+The consulting room for the members of the Constitutional Court, the library and an event centre equipped for conferences and public functions are located on the fifth floor.